-Our guise team Boekka had a wonderful time during our yearly visit to Chepstow meeting the fabulous Mari Lwyds and friends once again.
+Our guise team Boekka had a wonderful time at our yearly visit to Chepstow meeting the fabulous Mari Lwyds and friends once again.
 This year the temperature was a little warmer without the frost of 2017.

 We arrived on Friday and spent the evening in the atmospheric bar of the historic Greenman Backpackers Hostel.
 A warm welcome awaits and the staff made a concerted effort to ensure their customers were comfortable and content.

 Mike who owns the hostel is also a member of the energetic Widders Morris and organizer of the Wassail event.
 This is an extremely busy weekend for him.

 The programme for the day began earlier this year as the Maris met outside the Greenman Backpackers Hostel before processing to the castle.
 They performed their usual banter and song to gain entry to the hostel and participated in traditional song as their voices echoed with the marvellous acoustics in the basement of the ancient building.

 My ‘Oss Morvargh’s debut was at this event, receiving a copious amount of attention and admiration.
 Our good friend Phil Larcher, rider of the Mari Lwyd complimented me on Morvargh’s decoration which is praise indeed from one who has a strong connection with the spirit of the Mari, her primitive energy and history.

 The procession through the town was downhill, but with the weight of an ‘Oss, a slow and steady pace is needed for the riders when walking through the wet cobbled streets.

 After the procession we gathered for the Wassail by the ancient castle.
 We had a little time for preparation to bring out the Lands End ‘Oss Penkevyll.
 Her rider this year was an extremely fit and muscular Welshman and his family were delighted to see this.
 He was a tall man, so Penkevyll had the best view of he event above the crowd.